-- (1) Cash and Cash Equivalents: The amount reported as "Cash and cash equivalents at end of year" on the statement of cash flows is equal to the total of the amounts reported on the statement of net position for the line items entitled "Cash," "Equity in common cash," and "Money market fund and commercial paper." - (2) Amounts Due From Component Units: Amounts due from component units include the tribal gaming revenue from MSF. - (3) Investments: MEDC reports investments in the money market fund, corporate securities, equities, and exchange-traded funds (ETFs) at fair value. - (4) Loans Receivable: Loans receivable are reported net of allowance for losses. - (5) Economic Development Equity Programs (EDEPs): EDEPs primary purpose is economic development and not income or profit; therefore, the cost method is the appropriate measurement basis.
+(1) Cash and Cash Equivalents: The amount reported as "Cash and cash equivalents at end of year" on the statement of cash flows is equal to the total of the amounts reported on the statement of net position for the line items entitled "Cash," "Equity in common cash," and "Money market fund and commercial paper."

-- (6) Capital Assets: Capital assets, which mainly include a building, furniture, and equipment, are reported at historical cost, net of depreciation. - (7) Current Liabilities: Current liabilities primarily include accounts payable established for program and administrative expenses, the current portion of compensated absences and amounts due to component units. - (8) Long-Term Liabilities: Long-term liabilities include compensated absences (employees' unused sick, banked, and annual leave payable when employees terminate employment), net pension liability, and net OPEB liabilities. - (9) Deferred Outflows/Inflows of Resources: In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
+- (2) Amounts Due From Component Units: Amounts due from component units include the tribal gaming revenue from MSF. - (3) Investments: MEDC reports investments in the money market fund, corporate securities, equities, and exchange-traded funds (ETFs) at fair value. - (4) Loans Receivable: Loans receivable are reported net of allowance for losses. - (5) Economic Development Equity Programs (EDEPs): EDEPs primary purpose is economic development and not income or profit; therefore, the cost method is the appropriate measurement basis. - (6) Capital Assets: Capital assets, which mainly include a building, furniture, and equipment, are reported at historical cost, net of depreciation. - (7) Current Liabilities: Current liabilities primarily include accounts payable established for program and administrative expenses, the current portion of compensated absences and amounts due to component units. - (8) Long-Term Liabilities: Long-term liabilities include compensated absences (employees' unused sick, banked, and annual leave payable when employees terminate employment), net pension liability, and net OPEB liabilities. - (9) Deferred Outflows/Inflows of Resources: In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 MEDC has deferred outflows related to pensions and other postemployment benefits.
 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources.
-This separate time.
-MEDC has deferred inflows related to pensions and other postemployment element represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-MEDC has deferred inflows related to pensions and other postemployment benefits.
+This separate financial statement element represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
+MEDC has deferred inflows related to other postemployment benefits.